Background

 Local tips

-• Book your tickets in advance to avoid long waiting times, especially during peak tourist seasons.
+• Book your tickets in advance to avoid long queues, especially during peak tourist seasons.

-• Consider taking a guided tour for deeper insights into the mine’s history and significance.
+• Consider taking the guided tour to gain deeper insights into the history and significance of the mine.

 widget icon